Klabbob/SEN66-IAQ-Monitor/README.md

   <img src="pictures/SEN66 IAQ Monitor Wiring.png" alt="Wiring Diagram" width="800"/>
 </p>

-The instruction is for the [SEN5x Jumper Wire](https://sensirion.com/de/produkte/katalog/SEN5x-jumper-wire), if you use the [Sparkfun JST-GHR-06V Cable](https://www.sparkfun.com/breadboard-to-jst-ghr-06v-cable-6-pin-x-1-25mm-pitch.html), just be ware that the color are different!
+The instruction is for the [SEN5x Jumper Wire](https://sensirion.com/de/produkte/katalog/SEN5x-jumper-wire), if you use the [Sparkfun JST-GHR-06V Cable](https://www.sparkfun.com/breadboard-to-jst-ghr-06v-cable-6-pin-x-1-25mm-pitch.html), just be ware that the colors are different!

 - Remove the purple and blue cable from the connector
 - cut the remaining 4 cables to a length of 110mm